nikschadowsky/BAALL/docs/typing.md

 The compiler enforces this behavior and will raise a compilation exception if you try to use a variable function before it is declared.

+###### Of scopes and types

+As mentioned in [Use-before-declare](#use-before-declare) BAALL types can be used before they appear in your code.
+This behavior extends across scope borders.
+BAALL's scoping model disallows the declaration of elements with identical identifiers within a major scope.
+This forces all use-before-declare types to be unambiguous within their major scope meaning there cannot be an element with the same identifier in this major scope.